globalcoffeeplatform/Delta-DataWarehouse-Documentation/docs/source/governance.rst

 ==============
 The technical team, with reference to community views, identify change proposals and extensions which should be considered for adoption in the next version of the Standard, assigning these to milestones in the issue tracker on GitHub where they are open for discussion.

-Periodically, at the start of a revision process a cut-off date for proposals will be announced with at least two weeks’ notice.
+Periodically, at the start of a revision process a cut-off date for proposals will be announced with at least two weeks' notice.
 After that date, a prioritised list of updates is produced.
 Any new proposed changes received after this period may not be considered until the next prioritisation phase.

 Prioritisation review
 ---------------------